-The ability to absorb carbon dioxide in different types of stabilizing agents in clay under laboratory conditions was the focus of Dejenie's research.
-Various low-carbon emission recycled material-based stabilizing agents, in addition to Malmin clay, were also used in the study.
-This groundbreaking research is a preliminary study for future research that will test carbonation using multiple stabilizing agents and quantities.
+The focus of Dejenie's research was on the ability to absorb carbon dioxide in different types of stabilising agents in clay under laboratory conditions .
+Various low-carbon emission, recycled material-based stabilising agents, in addition to Malmi clay, were also used in the study.
+This groundbreaking research is a preliminary study for future research that will test carbonation using multiple stabilising agents and quantities.
 The results of this study will also be used in extensive laboratory and field tests in the future.

-The FinMeas Oy thesis prize for the best final thesis in geotechnical engineering has been awarded for the ninth time.
+The FinMeas Oy thesis prize for the best final thesis in geotechnical engineering was awarded this year for the ninth time.
 All universities teaching geotechnical engineering, including Aalto University, Tampere University, and the University of Oulu, participated in the competition.
 Bruk Dejenie was chosen as the winner, while Antti Rahko from Tampere University and Paula Liisanantti from the University of Oulu also made it to the top three.

 Bruk Dejenie, Aalto University, email@example.com